kabirraymalik/CANIDVision/README.md

+# CANIDVision

-# CANIDVisionDevelopment environment for the machine learning tools used in CANID.
+Development environment for the machine learning tools used in CANID.

 As of now, the running enviornment is slated to be just:
 The models folder, forward.py, models.py, and workspace.py,
 Intentions are as follows: